pragatinaikare/My-Profile/README.md

   - Statistical Modeling
   - Data Visualization

+🔍 Actively seeking opportunities to contribute to intriguing data projects and collaborate on innovative solutions

 ## Contact Me
-Feel free to reach out for collaboration or inquiries:
+📫 Let's connect!
+Feel free to reach out:
 - LinkedIn: https://www.linkedin.com/in/pragati-naikare-7a96151a9/